Safety Model

 Even in the worst failure scenario:

-- Traffic continues flowing (fail-open)
+- Traffic continues flowing (fail-open).

-- System returns to baseline automatically
+- System returns to baseline automatically.

-- No persistent state changes
+- No persistent state changes.

-- No data corruption
+- No data corruption.

 Verification Commands

-Check XDP Attachment
+Check BPF Attachment

 # List XDP programs on interface